-Budgets for all projects must include funding for one or more designated FW-HTF project representatives (PI/co-PI/Senior Personnel or NSF-approved replacement) to attend each FW-HTF PI meeting during the proposed lifetime of the award.
-This requirement applies both to Research and Planning Grants.
-For budget preparation purposes, PIs should assume these meetings will be held in the spring of each year in the Washington, DC area.
+Budgets for all projects must include funding for one or more designated FW-HTF project representatives (Pl/co-Pl/Senior Personnel or NSF-approved replacement) to attend each FW-HTF PI meeting during the proposed lifetime of the award.
+This requirement applies to Planning, Research, and Transition-to-Scale Grants.
+For budget preparation purposes, Pls should assume these meetings will be held in the Washington, DC area.